Lincoln Laboratory launches summer internships for local high schoolers

 Though the internships have concluded, they are only the beginning of what the Laboratory hopes will be long-term interaction and engagement.
 "We aim to maintain relationships with the students over time, with groups encouraged to keep in touch with their mentees," says Hackett.
 In future years, the goal is to expand the program, recruiting more mentors across all of the Laboratory's R&D areas to serve more students.

-For information about the summer 2023 program, contact Gary Hackett.
+For more information about the summer high school internship program, contact Gary Hackett or visit the program website.

 Inquiries: contact Ariana Tantillo.